Fundamentals of Sound

 OPTIONAL: Sound source localization neural mechanisms

-To explain ITD (IPD) detection, America psychologist, Lloyd Jeffress hypothesized the presence of a coincidence detector, at the neural level, that uses delay lines to compare arrival times at each ear (1948).
-His theory is illustrated in the figure, below left (in Plack, 2005: 182).
+To explain ITD (IPD) detection, America psychologist, Lloyd Jeffress hypothesized the presence of a coincidence detector, at the neural level, that uses delay lines to compare arrival times at each ear.
+His theory is illustrated in the figure, below left (Jeffress, 1948, in Plack, 2005: 182).

 Jeffress's model has been partially confirmed by physiological evidence from birds (e.g. barn owl).

-However, evidence from mammals (e.g. gerbil; above-right) suggest broad sensitivity to just two ranges of interaural time differences at each characteristic frequency (i.e. per neuron - see the figure, above; in Plack, 2005: 183), corresponding to the period of that frequency.
+However, evidence from mammals (e.g. gerbil) suggest broad sensitivity to interaural time differences per characteristic frequency that corresponding to the period of that frequency (see above; in Plack, 2005: 183).

 This observation fits to the already discussed observations that